AlistairMacDiarmid/manga-pdf-converter/README.md

 ## 📁 Expected Folder Structure

-The script expects your manga to be organized in folders that start with "v" followed by numbers:
+The script expects your manga to be organised in folders that start with "v" followed by numbers:

 ```
 manga_collection/